-The Mercy College Youth Girls team is one of the founding teams in the Western Youth Girls Situated competition. in Melbourne's multi- cultural northern suburbs, the team's reflects make up the diversity of the student body and local community.
-With many daughters of European and Middle immigrants involved, the team bridges the gap between school and local community competition through the trust instilled by the parents in the school's co-curricular activities.
+College Youth The Mercy Girls team is one of the founding teams the in Western Youth Girls competition.
+Situated in Melbourne's multi- cultural northern suburbs, the team's reflects make up the diversity of the student body and local community.
+With many daughters of European and Middle Eastern immigrants involved, the team bridges the gap between school and local community competition through the trust instilled by the parents in the school's co-curricular activities.
 This trust, and the team's excellent scoreboard results, are elevated by the dedication and organisation of enthusiastic coach and long time teacher at the school, Noel Bruzzese.
 The team, which has made the finals each year since it's first, trains during lunchtimes at school on an asphalt basketball court as they don't have an oval or grassed area.
 Having regular access to the girls however makes scheduling training sessions easy and gives the Noel more time to work on the girls' skills.